-Conclusion: We'll work with you to find the right deployment solution
+We'll work with you to find the right deployment solution

-OpenText offers a wide range of fax solutions to meet the needs of your organization.
+OpenText offers a wide range of fax solutions to meet your organization's needs.
 OpenText can provide you with expert advice and help you select the right solution for you.
 Our experts will take the time to understand your current environment, requirements, and needs.
 You can also reach out to the extensive network of partners selling OpenText products.